stevenvolckaert/sitecore-training/module-5.md

 ## 5.2 Layout Deltas

 * A *Layout Delta* is basically a transform, set on an individual content item, to alter the presentation.
+* In the Content Editory, you can see which items have their presentation overridden.
+Right-click the gutter (a.k.a. the Quick Action Bar), and enable **Presentation Overridden**.
+A specific icon will appear in the gutter next to items that have their presentation overridden.
+* Layout Deltas are persisted as XML in the `__Renderings` system field.

 <p align="center">
     <a href="module-4.md">← Module 4</a> | <strong>Module 5</strong> | <a href="module-6.md">Module 6 →</a>